News From the Festival

 Festival summer camps are the perfect chance for young aspiring artists to experience a once-in-a-lifetime opportunity to train with professionals.

-“Getting to watch a Festival production and then study with the artists whose work you saw onstage is a unique opportunity for students,” says Education Director Katherine Norman.
+“Getting to see a Festival production and then study with the artists who you just saw onstage, or who work behind-the-scenes, is a unique opportunity for students,” says Education Director Stewart Shelley.

-For those thinking about attending, here are several reasons to sign up today for summer camp:
+For those thinking about attending––or know students you might enjoy a summer theatre camp, here are several reasons to sign up today:

 • It’s a chance to work with and learn from the artists you see onstage in Festival productions.